vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 However, there are a number of recurring challenges and use cases in working with a GraphQL backend that are agnostic to the app that's being built and that would have to be reimplemented with every new project.
 A few examples are:

 - caching data that is returned by the server
-- making received data available to the UI
+- UI framework integration (React, Angular, Vue, ...)
 - keeping the local cache consistent after a mutation
-- setting up websockets to implement subscriptions for realtime updates
+- managing up websockets for GraphQL subscriptions enabling realtime updates
 - pagination for collections

 A GraphQL client should come with that kind of functionality so that you don't have to reimplement these behaviours yourself.
 Instead, you can completely focus on your application domain and on implementing the specific requirements of your app.